brimdata/zed/docs/lake/design.md

 Each journal entry implies a snapshot of the data in a pool.
 A snapshot is computed by applying the ADD/DROP directives in sequence from entry TAIL to the journal entry in question, up to HEAD.
 This gives the set of commit tags that comprise a snapshot.
-A snapshot may then be scanned by scanning, in key order, the segments that comprise all of the commits while merging records from overlapping segments.
+A snapshot may then be assembled by scanning, in key order, the segments that comprise all of the commits while merging records from overlapping segments.
 The snapshot is sorted by its pool key range, where key-range values are sorted by the beginning key as the primary key and the ending key is the secondary key.

-For efficiency, a journal entry's snapshot may be stored as "cached snapshot" alongside the journal entry.
+For efficiency, a journal entry's snapshot may be stored as a "cached snapshot" alongside the journal entry.
 This way, the snapshot at HEAD may be efficiently computed by locating the most recent cached snapshot and scanning forward to HEAD.